jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
 it is about every interaction a developer has with systems, tools, and processes.

-I'm sure we could all think of a tool or service in which we had a positive experience.
+I'm sure we could all think of a tool or service in which we had a positive experience, but probably have more in mind that you had a negative experience.

 Here's one example:
 {{% /note %}}